marcinpz/obsidian-knowledge-base/English/Work/DevOps/Programming Languages/Java/Spring Boot.md

 **Spring Boot Overview**

 **1. Introduction**
-Spring Boot, introduced in 2014 by the Pivotal team (now part of VMware), is a project built on top of the Spring Framework.
+Spring Boot, introduced in 2014 by the Pivotal team (now part of VMware), is a project built on top of the [[Spring Framework]].
 It simplifies the setup and development of Spring applications by offering a suite of defaults, auto-configuration, and embedded server support.

 **2. Core Concepts**